DrSaaS/automating-infrastructure-with-terraform-version2/terraform-automation-documentation-v1.md

 ### AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM
 ---

+Useful Installs to Use Terraform in VSCode
+--
+Installed VSCode Terraform extensions
+Hashicorp Terraform Syntax Highlighter
+Terraform Configuration by Anton Kulikov

 Before we begin writing our code, I will create an S3 bucket in the AWS console called dele-dev-terraform-bucket to store the Terraform state file